Health Reimbursement Account (HRA)

-Yes, since the federal government gives employers wide latitude for determining the amount and type of medical expenses that can be covered, employer-funded Health Reimbursement Account (HRA) plans can be used to pay health insurance premiums and long-term care insurance, should employers allow it.
+Yes, as long as the company’s plan allows.
+Since the federal government gives employers wide latitude for determining the amount and type of medical expenses that can be covered, employer-funded HRA plans can be used to pay long-term care and health insurance premiums.

 You might also like

 Join us for a panel discussion with thought leaders from BambooHR and Zane Benefits as we explore how optimizing your benefits helps you recruit and retain the best people for your organization.